 After a successful career directing gift planning programs at Princeton University, United Way of America, the National Wildlife Federation, and other nonprofits, and serving on the boards of the American Council on Gift Annuities (ACGA) and the National Association of Charitable Gift Planners (NACGP), I realized something is missing in the way America trains its charitable gift planners.
 Something important!

 Where do gift planners turn for knowledge about our rich history?
 Seminars rarely venture beyond the last few years.
 No one else is teaching or writing about charitable bequests, trusts, annuities, and gifts of complex assets by American colonists and citizens of the newborn United States.

 I lead a campaign to own what came before us.
-The goal of my campaign is to enable you to recognize new facets of yourself through true stories and well-documented historical facts.
+I will enable you to recognize new facets of yourself through true stories and well-documented historical facts.
 Enlightened donors, gift planners and policymakers have clearer vision and become better at their jobs once they are empowered to recover our proud American heritage.

 My campaign is based on thousands of hours of scholarly research and writing.
 I make the results available through my new webinar America is a Given Place, my book A History of Charitable Gift Planning (Amazon 2017), my free website http://www.giftplanninghistory.org. and my presentations for planned giving councils and conferences across America.

 I have published dozens of articles for outlets such as Planned Giving Today, Taxwise Giving, the Planned Giving Design Center, the Council for Advancement and Support of Education (CASE) and others.
 I provide entertaining and enlightening presentations for the American Council on Gift Annuities and the National Association of Charitable Gift Planners, and deliver well-received sessions for Yale University, Princeton University, and many church congregations.

 30 years ago I became a professional historian while serving with the US Naval Historical Center in Washington, DC.
 A retired Commander in the US Naval Reserve, I received two Navy and Marine Corps Achievement Medals for historical writing and research.